kalebrowland99/thrift/firebase-functions-setup.md

         </html>
       `,
       text: `
-Your Fye AI Verification Code
+Your Thrifty Verification Code

 Hello!

-You requested a verification code for your Fye AI account.
+You requested a verification code for your Thrifty account.
 Enter the code below to continue:

 ${verificationCode}